 We envision that students exiting the educational experience of the program will possess the skills they need to be information savvy for success in both academics and the real world.
 Additionally, it is our hope for Research Essentials to serve as a scalable model of information literacy teaching initiatives, campus buy-in strategies, and assessment practices for other institutions as instruction continues to be an area of growth in academic libraries.

-Research Essentials curriculum is delivered face-to-face and asynchronously online via Blackboard, the university’s Learning Management System.
+Research Essentials curriculum is delivered face-to-face and asynchronously online via Canvas, the university’s Learning Management System.
 We strive to develop examples for every learning object that speak to various contexts in which students may apply their information literacy skills: one-third writing, one-third speech communication, one-third real life.
 The program utilizes: